 - The land was not plowed or harvested; however, the farmer, the poor and animals could eat of anything that grew without being re-planted (Exodus 23:10,11.
 Leviticus 25:1-7).

 In addition to the Sabbath Year, God instituted the Jubilee Year to be celebrated every 50th year (Leviticus 25:8-13).
 It represented a perfection of the Sabbath Year legislation and provided for a double portion of rest.
-That is, each 49th year (i.e., after 7 occurrences of the 7 year Sabbath; 7 x 7 = 49) would be a Sabbath Year, followed by a Jubilee Year in the 50th so that for two consecutive years the people would be bound to restore the land, personal and economic freedom and to depend on God.
-The Jubilee was announced by the blowing of a shofar on the tenth day of the seventh month, on the Day of Passover, throughout the land.
+That is, each 49th year (i.e., after 7 occurrences of the 7 year Sabbath; 7 x 7 = 49) would be a Sabbath Year, followed by a Jubilee Year in the 50th so that for two consecutive years, the people would be bound to restore the land, personal and economic freedom and to depend on God.
+The Jubilee was announced by blowing a shofar on the tenth day of the seventh month, on the Day of Atonement, throughout the land.
 The shofar (i.e., ram’s horn) was often used as an instrument of spiritual warfare (Numbers 10:9).
-The blowing of the shofar declares that the Lord God is King of the universe (Psalms 98:6) Hearing the shofar is meant to encourage us to return to the Lord and listen to His voice (Deuteronomy 30:2).
+The blowing of the shofar declares that the Lord God is King of the universe (Psalms 98:6).
+Hearing the shofar is meant to encourage us to return to the Lord and listen to His voice (Deuteronomy 30:2).

 Consequentially, the Sabbath and Jubilee Years provided for what we today call “Sustainability” in:

 - Culture – by restoring freedom for those who in their need had sold themselves in servitude to their fellow Israelites.